-Recorded classical music has its place, but nothing can beat the emotional impact of great music performed live, the electric atmosphere of the concert hall, watching the orchestral players and the thrill of witnessing a great conductor or soloist creating something extraordinary or beautiful.
+Nothing can beat the emotional impact of great music performed live, the atmosphere of the concert hall, watching the orchestral players and the thrill of witnessing a great conductor or soloist creating something extraordinary or beautiful.

-Orchestral concerts have traditionally been very staunch, formal affairs.
-We try to make our concerts more relaxed occasions; for example:
+We try to make our concerts relaxed occasions; for example: